kunal1729verma/kunal1729verma.github.io/_pages/cv.md

 ## Workshops/Conferences
 ---
-* **From Quantum Matter to Quantum Computers (Hybrid), 2022** at MPI-PKS Dresden, a school for Master students in quantum many-body physics, quantum matter and quantum computers.
+* **From Quantum Matter to Quantum Computers (Online), 2022** at MPI-PKS Dresden (Online), a school for Master students in quantum many-body physics, quantum matter and quantum computers.
 * **Frustrated Metals and Insulators (Hybrid), 2022** program at ICTS, Bengaluru.
 Talks in the fields of frustrated magnetism, superconductivity and topological states of matter.
 * **Shivalik HEPCATS meeting, Winter 2021** at IISER Mohali - a conference to foster discussions in the areas of High Energy Physics, Cosmology, Astrophysics, Theory and Simulations.
 * **Conference on Quantum Foundations, Technology and Applications, 2019** at IISER Mohali.